-False or misleading disclosures
+False or Misleading Disclosures

-A public officer should consult the responsible officer if they suspect a disclosure to be false or misleading.
+A public officer should consult the Responsible Officers if they suspect a disclosure to be false or misleading.

 It is an offence against the PID Act, with a maximum penalty of \$20 000 or imprisonment for 2 years, to make a disclosure of public interest information knowing that it is false or misleading in a material particular (whether by reason of the inclusion or omission of a particular).